radix2/dockchains/README.md

 ## Background

-Docker containerisation is quickly becoming the preferred de facto software delivery mechanism and for the first time in the history of mankind emerging Blockchain technologies are progressing towards a universal undisputed public transaction ledger, not requiring trust in any one individual or organisation (but in the improbablity of collusion).
+Docker containerisation is quickly becoming the preferred de facto software delivery mechanism and for the first time in the history of mankind emerging Blockchain technologies are progressing towards acceptance as universally undisputed public transaction ledgers, not requiring trust in any one individual or organisation (but to some extent in the improbablity of collusion).

 >> Note: The implementation ideas below are highly preliminary, more of a collection of possibly relevant technologies and projects to be inspired by.